blattus/website/_drafts/2019-06-02-automating-apartment-search.md

 [1] I evaluated a few different notification services prior to deciding on Discord and that process is likely worth its own discussion.
 In the end I chose Discord for two reasons: unlimited integrations (unlike Slack) and a highly customizable, very simple webhook API.

+[2] While learning about Mapbox I wasn't quite able to decipher the specifics of their free tier but the numbers mentioned on https://www.mapbox.com/pricing/ seemed much higher than I would need for this project.

-[2] I did this to ensure secrets remained isolated in `config.py` while also creating a single place to edit variables I might want to modify later.
+[3] I did this to ensure secrets remained isolated in `config.py` while also creating a single place to edit variables I might want to modify later.
 I'm _not_ sure if this is the best or recommended approach for settings + configuration management but it worked for me.

-[3] A post on my homelab setup is coming soon!
+[4] A post on my homelab setup is coming soon!